strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

  The following documentation details examples of how to use the `strapi export`, `strapi import`, and `strapi transfer` commands.

-:::strapi Using the Command Line Interface (CLI)
+:::strapi Command Line Interface (CLI) shortcut
-The `strapi export`, `strapi import`, and `strapi tranfer` CLI commands with all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-export).
+If you want to skip the details and examples the `strapi export`, `strapi import`, and `strapi tranfer` CLI commands with all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-export).
 :::

 ## Export data using the CLI tool